 The master's degree is conferred on students who have satisfactorily completed a minimum of 30 semester credit hours of graduate study.
 A master's thesis is optional.
 Master's degree students must complete the following five core courses with a grade of C or better:

 |PHY 5017||Electromagnetic Theory 1

 |PHY 5082||Thermodynamics and Statistical Physics

 In addition, students must take three subject courses and six semester credit hours of Thesis (PHY 5999).
 Students choosing to complete a nonthesis program must take two additional subject courses in place of the six semester credit hours of thesis.
-The subject courses must be PHY or SPS 5000-level and above, and must include at least two courses from the following:
+The subject courses must be PHY or SPS 5000-level or higher, and must include at least two courses from the following: